Xmasternurik01/ADSas2/README.md

 **Overview**
-This project aims to provide custom implementations of various data structures commonly used in programming.
-It includes implementations of array list, linked lists, min heaps, queues, and stacks, along with supporting iterator classes for iteration through the data structures(LinkedList and ArrayList).
+The objective of this project is to offer tailored versions of popular programming data structures.
+It includes implementations of array lists, linked lists, min heaps, queues, and stacks, complete with supporting iterator classes for easy traversal.
+The classes involved are MyArrayList for dynamic arrays, MyLinkedList for linked lists, MyMinHeap for min heap structures, MyQueue for queues, and MyStack for stacks.
+There's also a common interface, MyList, defining shared methods between MyArrayList and MyLinkedList.
+Additionally, iterator classes like MyArrayListIterator and MyLinkedListIterator facilitate traversal.
+The Main class serves as the entry point for testing functionality and handling input-output tasks.

-**Classes and Interfaces**
-MyArrayList: Implements a dynamic array, providing methods for adding, removing, and accessing elements.
-MyLinkedList: Implements a linked list, offering methods for insertion, deletion, and traversal.
-MyMinHeap: Represents a min heap data structure, based on MyArrayList.
-MyQueue: Represents a queue data structure, based on MyLinkedList.
-MyStack: Represents a stack data structure, based on MyLinkedList.
-MyList: Interface defining common methods for both MyArrayList and MyLinkedList.
-**Iterator Classes**
-MyArrayListIterator: Provides an iterator for traversing elements in MyArrayList.
-MyLinkedListIterator: Provides an iterator for traversing elements in MyLinkedList.
-**Main Class**
-Main: Contains methods for testing the functionality of the implemented data structures and performing input-output operations.